 We support full accreditation to the Living Wage Foundation which costs little and ensures you are committed to the payment of a living wage.
 The Living Wage Foundation also ensures your regularly-contracted staff are paid real living wage, not just those on your payroll.

 The Good Business Charter offers a GBC for charities which measures your responsible business practices on 9 of the 10 components given that the tax component is not applicable.
-We believe there is huge value in all organisations, whether for profit or not, committing to care for their employees, customers, suppliers and the environment and that is why charities such as Oxfam GB and Amnesty International have signed up to us.
+We believe there is huge value in all organisations, whether for profit or not, committing to care for their employees, customers, suppliers and the environment and that is why charities such as Shelter and The Joseph Rowntree Foundation and Housing Trust have signed up to us.

 Let’s get creative!
-We want to get the logo as visible as possible and get recognition from the general public as to what it is for your benefit as the public look for and favour your business as a result.
-There are lots of different ways we suggest here: https://goodbusinesscharter.com/promoting-the-gbc-brand/
+We want to get the accreditation stamp as visible as possible and get recognition from the general public as to what it is for your benefit as the public look for and favour your business as a result.
+There are lots of different ways we suggest here

 The Good Business Charter is UK based and is designed to be simple and not expensive, whilst at the same time encouraging businesses to be more responsible (and recognise those already doing all our 10 components).
 The B-Corps, whilst worthwhile, is a lengthier process with a higher cost.
 We believe the simplicity and cost effectiveness of the Good Business Charter will encourage many organisations of all sizes to sign up so we can quickly get a critical mass which we hope will in turn encourage other businesses to join them and in turn encourage wider good business practice.

-We offer no advice or support and so will be encouraging our members to go to other organisations such as Blueprint for Better Business and BITC to further develop the way they are doing responsible business, but the GBC enables them to set out as a baseline what they are committed to.
+We are a small charity and are therefore not experts in each of the ten components.
+As such we offer what advice or support we can, and are happy to introduce you to other GBC accredited organisations who may specialise in a particular component.
+We also encourage our members to go to other organisations such as Blueprint for Better Business and BITC to further develop the way they are doing responsible business, but the GBC enables them to set out as a baseline what they are committed to.